 Enterprise Platform

-Enterprise platforms offer a foundation of flexible tools that can solve multiple use cases across your organization.
-You can use them to build customized workflows to replace the repetitive, manual processes weighing down your AP department and beyond.
-In addition to automation, these platforms’ flexible tools can help you improve your connectivity, productivity, data collection, process control, and more.
+They offer a single platform that lets you build customized workflows to replace the repetitive, manual processes weighing down your organization’s processes.
+In addition to automation, these solutions’ flexible tools can help you improve your connectivity, productivity, data collection, process control, and more.

 Enterprise Platform Pros

-• Configurable.
 You can customize your platform to fulfill your industry’s unique regulations, requirements, integrations, and equipment.

-• Simple to Manage and Learn.
 Since platforms are a single foundation with many uses, your employees will only need training for one solution and IT will only have one solution to manage.

-• Implementation Flexibility.
 Implementation is flexible, which allows you to pursue further optimization as time goes on and you begin to see results.

 Enterprise Platform Cons

-• Greater Strategy is Needed to “Go Enterprise.”
 To expand your platform across your entire enterprise, you need to get buy-in from all departments.
 It also requires careful planning and strategy to ensure you’re maximizing your platform’s value.

 Point Solution

-Point solutions are programs that solve a single challenge or use case.
-For AP departments, this could be tools that strictly focus on AP automation, payment processing, document management, or other specific functions.
-While they may be experts in their niche, point solutions can’t do much else, which often leaves organizations juggling a collection of single-use solutions.
+Point solutions are programs that solve a single challenge or use case, so there are many different point solutions available for various functions.
+For example, for AP departments, this could be tools that strictly focus on AP automation, payment processing, document management, or other specific functions.

 Point Solution Pros

-• Fast Deployment.
 Due to their limited scope, point solutions are typically up and running in little time.

-• Less Expensive.
 Since they have limited functions, they may be less expensive than enterprise platforms (but not always).

 Point Solution Cons

-• Poor Scalability.
 Most point solutions cannot scale due to their inability to adapt to new situations.

-• Communication Suffers.
 When all your departments are using different solutions, communication lapses are unavoidable.

-• Integration Isn’t a Given.
 Point solutions don’t inherently integrate with your core line of business applications.
 And when you find a solution that does integrate, it often requires ongoing management to continue working.

 A growing collection of single-purpose solutions means rising administrative costs.
-Every time you add to the pile, you risk triggering new problems if your existing point solutions fail to collaborate or integrate.
-Plus, as your organization grows and evolves, you’ll need to individually adjust your point solutions to meet your needs.
+Every time you add to the pile, not only is it difficult to manage, but you risk triggering new problems if your existing point solutions fail to collaborate or integrate.

 Ask yourself: Am I setting myself up for a management nightmare down the road?